-This beautiful animal is Nacho, a MEXICAN BLACK KING SNAKE, a species which in the wild would be found in north-western Mexico.
-King snakes are so called because they have the ability to eat other snakes, and they are also believed to be immune to the venom of several types of venomous snake including rattlesnakes.
+This beautiful animal is Ebony, a MEXICAN BLACK KING SNAKE, a species which in the wild can be found in north-western Mexico.
+King snakes are so called because they commonly feed on other snakes and they are also believed to be immune to the venom of several types of venomous snake including rattlesnakes.

 Mexican black king snakes often start their lives with a little bit of yellow spotting on their jet black scales.
 Every time they shed their skin the yellow spotting fades a little, so that by the time they are fully grown the spotting is usually completely gone and the snakes are a pure jet black all over and very beautiful indeed.
-The pictures below show how much some of Nacho’s spots have faded in the years between these two pictures being taken:
+The ‘before and after’ pictures below are of another individual I used to own and show how much the yellow spotting can fade in the years between hatching and adulthood:

 The bluish tinge and cloudiness of the eyes are caused by the secretion of a fluid between the old outer skin and the new inner skin.
 This fluid helps the snake to shed its skin when the time is right, by allowing it to slide off more easily.